The guidelines set for the project were to promote the principles of equity and social inclusion. The brief addressed three main areas:

 And replacement of the Theatre Machinery within the JST Stage to improve functionality, safety and efficiencies for the performers and stage crew.

-Working within World Heritage carries with it, very special challenges and opportunities.
-These projects all relied on a very considered assessment of the spatial and aesthetic nature of the spaces they were interfacing with.
 From the outset, all design decisions were assessed against the Utzon Design Principles and the Conservation Management Plan.
-Detailed design resolution worked around challenging spatial constraints, utilising materiality to provide a sense of orientation and distinction between the new front of house experiences and those the performers experience.
+Detailed design resolution worked around challenging spatial constraints, utilising materiality to provide a sense of orientation.

 Theatre SeatsJoan Sutherland Theatre